-During the three months ended January 31, 2020, the conditional conversion feature of the 2024 Notes was triggered as the last reported sale price of the Company's Class A common stock was more than or equal to 130% of the conversion price for at least 20 trading days in the period of 30 consecutive trading days ending on January 31, 2020 (the last trading day of the fiscal quarter) and therefore the 2024 Notes are currently convertible, in whole or in part, at the option of the holders between February 1, 2020 through April 30, 2020.
+During the three months ended January 31, 2021, the conditional conversion feature of the 2024 Notes was triggered as the last reported sale price of the Company's Class A common stock was more than or equal to 130% of the conversion price for at least 20 trading days in the period of 30 consecutive trading days ending on January 31, 2021 (the last trading day of the fiscal quarter) and therefore the 2024 Notes are currently convertible, in whole or in part, at the option of the holders between February 1, 2021 through April 30, 2021.
 Whether the 2024 Notes will be convertible following such period will depend on the continued satisfaction of this condition or another conversion condition in the future.
-During the three months ended January 31, 2020, certain holders elected to convert an immaterial amount of their 2024 Notes, unrelated to the 2024 Notes Partial Repurchase.
-Since the Company has the election of repaying the 2024 Notes in cash, shares of the Company's Class A common stock, or a combination of both, the Company continued to classify the liability component of the 2024 Notes as long-term debt on the Company's consolidated balance sheet as of January 31, 2020.
+During the three months ended January 31, 2021, holders elected to convert \$27.6 million of their 2024 Notes, which conversions are expected to be settled in March 2021.
+Accordingly, the Company has reclassified the \$22.9 million, which represents the carrying value of the liability component of this portion of 2024 Notes, to Other accrued liabilities on the Company's consolidated balance sheet.
+The difference between the principal and carrying amounts was reclassified from Additional paid-in capital to Temporary equity on the Company's consolidated sheet as of January 31, 2021.